Variation of mixed Hodge structures and the positivity for algebraic fiber spaces

 From a well prepared model, we shall construct a good topological model by applying a method of log geometry (\cite{Kato}).
 We associate a topological space $X^{\log}$, called a {\em log space}, to a log pair $(X,B)$ consisting of a complex analytic variety with a boundary divisor.
 The log space $X^{\log}$ can be regarded as a compactification of the open space $X \setminus B$.
 It is a real analytic manifold with boundary and corners.
 This compactification is homeomorphic to a closed subset of $X \setminus B$, the complement of a tubular neighborhood of $B$.
 But because we have points of the log space $X^{\log}$ above the boundary divisor $B$, a complicated limiting argument becomes unnecessary in the proofs of our results.
 For example, the monodromy actions around the singular fibers become very easily handled on the log space, because the singularities of degenerate fibers disappear in this topological model, and the fibers over the boundary have stratifications.

 We define the structure sheaf of a log space in a way that it contains the logarithms of local coordinates, and then the sheaves of differential forms that they contain logarithmic differentials.
 We prove our main result on the existence of a cohomological mixed Hodge complex on any fiber, a concept defined by Deligne \cite{Deligne-II}.
 As corollaries, we obtain $E_1$ and $E_2$ degenerations of spectral sequences with respect to the Hodge and weight filtrations respectively.
-The decomposition theorem is obtained as a corollary of the semi-simplicity theorem for the variation of polarized pure Hodge structures and the $E_2$ degeneration theorem.
-For the proof of the main results, we shall treat the weak semistable case first.
-The general case follows easily by the flat base change theorem.

 The construction of this paper is as follows.
 We recall some preliminary results in \S\S 1 to 5, the weak semistable reduction theorem of Abramovich and Karu in \S1, the construction of a topological space associated to a log scheme in \S2, a criteria for the decomposition of an object in a derived category due to Deligne in \S3, the definitions related to the cohomological mixed Hodge complex due also to Deligne in \S4, and the Griffiths positivity theorem and the semi-simplicity theorem of the category of variations of polarized Hodge structures in \S5.